dwayneayers/computer-hardware-assembly/docs/assembly-process.md

 <img src="https://i.imgur.com/tR2rGhr.jpeg" height="80%" width="80%" alt="Hardware Conents Laid Out"/>

-<br>The motherboard was placed on top of its packaging box to provide a non-conductive, static-safe working surface during installation.</br>
+The motherboard was placed on top of its packaging box to provide a non-conductive, static-safe working surface during installation.

 <img src="https://i.imgur.com/z1YLSpC.jpeg" height="80%" width="80%" alt="Motherboard"/>

 ### 2. CPU Installation
-Note: A photo of the CPU installed in the socket was not captured during assembly.
+**Note:** A photo of the CPU installed in the socket was not captured during assembly.
 Installation was verified during POST, with the system successfully detecting the AMD Ryzen 5 5500 in BIOS.

-Description:
+**Description:**

 Installed the CPU into the motherboard socket following proper orientation and locking procedures.

-Actions Taken:
+**Actions Taken:**

 Opened CPU socket retention arm